 “We’re a better institution today because of our longstanding history as a Magnet hospital,” said Mrs. Brennan.
 “Magnet continues to enable us to raise the bar for patient care and inspires every member of our health care team to achieve excellence daily.
 It is this commitment to providing our community with high-quality care that enabled St. Joseph’s to become the 15th hospital in the United States to be granted ANCC Magnet Recognition for the first time 16 years ago, and it’s why we continue to be recognized as a Magnet hospital today.”

-“Receiving Magnet recognition for the fourth time confirms what we already know – that St. Joseph’s Regional Medical Center, including St. Joseph’s Children’s Hospital nurses are among our Nation’s very best!
-It is with great pleasure that we add this momentous success to our long list of accomplishments,” said William A. McDonald, President and Chief Executive Officer, St. Joseph’s Healthcare System.
+“Receiving Magnet recognition for the fourth time confirms what we already know – that St. Joseph’s University Medical Center, including St. Joseph’s Children’s Hospital nurses are among our Nation’s very best!
+It is with great pleasure that we add this momentous success to our long list of accomplishments,” said William A. McDonald, President and Chief Executive Officer, St. Joseph’s Health.